MarioWork/stock-management-system/README.md

     - 'filter' - Optional - searches users by the filter in the fields (firstName, lastName, nif, email)
 - - [x] /users/:id/ - GET - Get user by id
 - - [x] /users/:id - DELETE - Remove User
+- - [ ] /users/:id/product/list - GET - List all products created by the user
+- - [ ] /users/:id/category/list - GET - List all categories created by the user
+- - [ ] /users/:id/supplier/list - GET - List all suppliers created by the user

 ### Suppliers